ckadelka/BoolForge/README.md

 ### Extended Functionality

 *BoolForge* has a handful of methods that make use of the [*CANA*](https://github.com/CASCI-lab/CANA) package.
 However, as these methods are not integral to the functionality of this package, *CANA* is not considered a dependency.
-To access these methods, install CANA:
+To access these methods, install *CANA*:

 `pip install cana`